Security Advisory 0136

 - Go to Settings → Access Control → Roles.

-- Review each role individually, specifically examining the Provisioning, Settings, and Studios categories.
+- Review each role individually, specifically examining the Provisioning, and Studios categories.

-- Identify roles that grant both Read and Write access within these categories.
+- Identify roles that grant both Read and Write access to any of these categories - Action Execution, Change Control Management/Execution, Configlet Management (under Provisioning), Studios Configuration, Workspace Permissions (under Studios).

 - Proceed to Settings → Access Control → Users.